 My own interest in counselling began when I was working in a prison as Chaplain.
 It helped to explain why they behaved as they did.
 It offered me an account of why all of us can behave in a way which confuses people.
 I undertook a rigorous training at the Tavistock and Portman NHS Foundation Trust in London which highlighted the importance of kindness, respect and tolerance for all individuals especially when they are having a tough time.
 My training was thorough; the institution prides itself as a leading training provider in all aspects of Mental Health in the country.
 The psychotherapists there are highly respected.
 I am therefore proud of the service I can offer you.
 Counselling is one way of beginning to feel in charge where you don't have to be drawn down into the stream's current rather you can sit on the bank of the stream and observe yourself.
 More recently I have been providing supervision within East Cambridgeshire to a local volunteer support group, set up to creatively support people living with long term mental health issues through the Creative Arts as well as staff support groups within NHS mental health settings.

 I hold an MA in Integrative Counselling from the University of Manchester; Postgraduate Diploma in Forensic Psychotherapeutic Studies from the Portman and Tavistock NHS Foundation Trust and a Professional Doctorate in Practical Theology from the University of Chester.
-As part of my ongoing continuing professional development I have received Certificates in Mediation and Restorative Justice with Surrey Police, Solution Focussed therapy at Anglia Ruskin University and a Certificate in Brief Psychoanalytic from Sheffield University.
+As part of my ongoing continuing professional development I have received Certificates in Mediation and Restorative Justice with Surrey Police, Solution Focussed Therapy at Anglia Ruskin University and a Certificate in Brief Psychoanalytic from Sheffield University.
+In 2018 I attended training in Time Limited Psychodynamic Psychotherapy young people with Professor Stephen and Clinical Supervision with Professor Sue Wheeler and Professor Delia Cushway at Leicester Women’s Counselling Centre.
+During 2019 I will be completing a training in Eye Movement Desensitization and Reprocessing.

-I have 15 years of experience working with adults as within the Prison Service, NHS and in Private Practice where I accept self -referrals and those from GP's, BUPA, Prudential, Western Provident Association Aviva and from employee Assisted Programmes.
-I have extensive knowledge of integrative and psychodynamic therapeutic techniques covering issues such as relationship breakdown, bereavement and loss, terminal illness, depression and anxiety, betrayal, depression, anxiety and suicidal thoughts, sexuality, emotional abuse and anger management.
+I have 18 years of experience working with adults as within the Prison Service, NHS and in Private Practice where I accept self -referrals and those from GP's, BUPA, Prudential, Western Provident Association, Aviva and from Employee Assisted Programmes.
+I have extensive knowledge of integrative and psychodynamic therapeutic techniques covering issues such as relationship breakdown, bereavement and loss, terminal illness, depression and anxiety, eating disorders, betrayal, depression, anxiety and suicidal thoughts, sexuality, emotional abuse and anger management.

-Over the past six years I have extended my practice to children, teenagers and their families as a School Counsellor and in private practice.
-This work has covered divorce, bereavement self-harm and eating issues, betrayal, depression, anxiety and suicidal thoughts; sexuality issues; Many people suffer needlessly and alone and find it especially hard to ask for help.
-I will integrate different modalities and techniques in my sessions which can include talking, play, art and music.
+Over the past eight years I have extended my practice to children, teenagers and their families as a School Counsellor and in private practice.
+Many young people suffer needlessly and alone and find it especially hard to ask for help.
+I will integrate different modalities and techniques in my sessions which can include, sand tray work, play, art and music.

 Clients often come back and have follow up sessions or extend their work beyond the Employee Assisted Programmes allowance.
 Consistent attention can make the difference between confusion and movement forward.